jvitor83/angular-pwa-seed/README.md

 > ### Developer Features
 > _This Seed use Ionic to get the visual experience from each device/platform, be mobile friendly and performative.
 But it uses Ionic only at UI Components and Theming, the Router is the **Angular Router** and **not the Ionic's NavController**._
+> - **PWA Already** - Manifest and ServiceWorker already configured (just need to host in HTTPS).
+> > The service-worker (offline) is updated at each publish `npm run publish.prod`, so no worry about updating the cache version.
 > - **Fast start** - Just by giving the name, color theme and icon.
 > > Change the **config** section at `package.json`, create your icon at `resources/icon.png`, then run `npm run resources`
 > - **Debugging** - Can debug just by Building and Running